Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: INTRODUCTION

 \section{INTRODUCTION}

-In recent years, an inevitable development trend in robotics is the transition from controlled labs to unstructured environments.
+In recent years, a rising development trend in robotics is the transition from controlled labs to unstructured environments.
 When encountering new environments and objects, the robot system must have the ability to adjust itself and recognize unseen objects.
-Such ability is essential for robots to better understand working environments and perform various manipulation tasks.
-To take a step toward this goal, we approach the task of Unseen Object Instance Segmentation (UOIS) \cite{xie2019best, xiang2020learning, xie2021rice, xie2021unseen}, which aims to conduct instance-aware segmentation of unseen objects in tabletop scenes.
+Such capability is essential for robots to understand working environments better and perform various manipulation tasks.
+To achieve this goal, we approach the task of Unseen Object Instance Segmentation (UOIS) \cite{xie2019best, xiang2020learning, xie2021rice, xie2021unseen}, which aims to conduct instance-aware segmentation of unseen objects in tabletop scenes.
 In UOIS, the robot system needs to learn the concept of ``object'' and generalize it to unseen ones.

-However, unlike ImageNet \cite{deng2009imagenet} and MS COCO \cite{lin2014microsoft} that have spurred great development of the classification and object detection for natural images, a large-scale dataset of real images that contains sufficient objects for robotic manipulation scenes is absent now \cite{xiang2020learning}.
-As a result, existing UOIS methods \cite{xie2019best, xiang2020learning, xie2021rice, xie2021unseen} generally resort to large-scale synthetic RGB-D data for training.
-For example, Xie \etal ~\cite{xie2019best} propose to use synthetic scenes that can be rendered into RGB-D images from different viewpoints with automatically generated labels.
-Previous works \cite{xie2019best, xiang2020learning, xie2021rice, xie2021unseen} typically take the depth or RGB-D images as inputs to train a model that can separately segment each object instance, since the depth inputs have better generalization potential than the non-photorealistic RGB images.
+However, unlike ImageNet \cite{deng2009imagenet} and MS COCO \cite{lin2014microsoft}, which have spurred significant development of the classification and object detection for natural images, a large-scale realistic dataset that contains sufficient objects for robotic manipulation scenes is currently unavailable \cite{xiang2020learning}.
+As a result, existing UOIS methods \cite{xie2019best, xiang2020learning, xie2021rice, xie2021unseen} generally resort to large-scale synthetic RGB-D data to train a perception model.
+For example, Xie \etal ~\cite{xie2019best} propose using synthetic scenes that can be rendered into RGB-D images from various viewpoints with automatically generated labels.
+Previous works \cite{xie2019best, xiang2020learning, xie2021rice, xie2021unseen} typically use synthetic depth or RGB-D images to train a model that can separately segment each object instance, since the depth inputs have better generalization potential than the non-photorealistic RGB images.
 After training, the model is directly deployed on unseen realistic datasets.
-Though such a workaround achieves reasonable performance, it in turn leads to the neglect of domain shift caused by the ``sim2real gap''.
+Though such a workaround achieves good performance, it has in turn led to the neglect of domain shift caused by the ``sim2real gap''.
 For robot perception, the synthetic data fail to model many aspects of the real world, like the object texture, lighting conditions, depth noises, etc. This sim2real gap degrades the model's performance on realistic data, especially on those in unseen environments.